-Mallards are the most widespread and abundant duck in North America and their populations have been slightly increasing every year since 1966, according to the North American Breeding Bird Survey.
+Mallards are the most widespread and abundant duck in North America and their populations have been slightly increasing from 1966 to 2014, according to the North American Breeding Bird Survey.
 Their numbers increase during wet periods and decline when there are droughts in the middle of the continent—over the last 50 years their estimated numbers have cycled between about 5 million and 11 million.
+The U.S. Fish and Wildlife Service estimates the 2014 North American population at around 11.6 million breeding birds.
+The species is not on the 2014 State of the Birds Watch List.
 Mallards are also the most heavily hunted North American ducks, accounting for about 1 of every 3 ducks shot.
 State and federal wildlife agencies keep close track of the numbers shot—visit www.flyways.us to see summaries of duck numbers and hunting statistics.
 Like other waterfowl, Mallards can be poisoned when they ingest lead shot while feeding.
 In 1977, a mandatory switch to steel shot along the Mississippi Flyway helped greatly alleviate lead poisoning in Mallards.
 This species can also be affected by poor water quality, including mercury, pesticide, and selenium pollution, wetland clearing or drainage, and oil spills.

 - Drilling, N., R. Titman, and F. McKinney.
 2002.
 Mallard (Anas platyrhynchos).
 In The Birds of North America, No. 658 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.